kennethchoe/ObjectTestHelpers/README.md

 Sometimes mapping is one way.
 You map from domain model to view model, but changes are not likely be recorded using the same view model.

-If you were using view model for retrieving and saving, most likely your view model will have responsibility for two different concerns - contain sufficient data for displaying and editing information, and contain sufficient data for changed information.
-For Dropdown, you need to provide value and the list for editing, but you need only new value for saving.
-For Save button, you may accept user comment so that you can record it on a log.
-View model contains all properties all the time and they are active depending on the context.
-You don't want to do this.

-Anyway, how can we test one-way mapping?
+How can we test one-way mapping?
 The idea is that source property change should result in one of the destination property to be changed.

 1. Create source object #1 and fill in with values, using seed value 0.
 2. Create source object #2 and fill in with values, using seed value 1.
 This means every property value in source object #1 is different from corresponding property value in source object #2.